travelgateX/graphql-schema/_skel/reference_index.md

-+++
+{
-  title: "Reference",
+  "title": "Reference",
-  pagetitle: "Reference Documentation",
+  "pagetitle": "Reference Documentation",
-  description: "Reference Documentation",
+  "description": "Reference Documentation",
-  weight: 2,
+  "weight": 2,
-  icon: "fa-book",
+  "icon": "fa-book",
-  alwaysopen: false
+  "alwaysopen": false
-+++
+}
 Our reference pages explain all aspects of our GraphQL schema.

 These pages are divided into the following sections: